Ford

 1995 Ford Explorer

 Ford acquired Aston Martin in 1987, Jaguar in 1990, Volvo in 1998 and Land Rover in 2000.
-These four European car makers were integrated into PAG (Premium Automotive Group) with the aim to increase share in the premium car market.
+These four European car makers were integrated into PAG (Premier Automotive Group) with the aim to increase share in the premium car market.
 In particular, Jaguar received the biggest push, adding S-Type and X-Type in the lineup.
 Unfortunately, the plan was a big failure.
-Ford eventually sold off Jaguar and Land Rover to India's Tata group in 2008.
-The majority stakes of Aston Martin was sold to investors in 2007.
+Ford eventually sold off Aston Martin in 2007, Jaguar and Land Rover in 2008 and Volvo in 2010.
+Besides, it killed off the Mercury brand in 2010.

 Return to AutoZine home page